-GOP To Make Media-Bashing a Big Thing in 2018
+GOP to Make Media-Bashing a Big Thing in 2018

 Donald Trump has set a new standard for media-baiting among politicians in his or any other U.S. party, openly mulling official and unofficial efforts to muzzle press critics, and demonizing “liberal” and “mainstream” media as the “enemy of the American people.”

 But he hardly invented attacks on “liberal media” and “media bias” in Republican politics.
 It is a very old tradition.
-One of the best examples was this line from a national GOP convention speech by a two-term President of the United States:
+One of the best examples was this line from a national GOP convention speech by a two-term president of the United States:

 Let us particularly scorn the divisive efforts of those outside our family, including sensation-seeking columnists and commentators, because I assure you that these are people who couldn’t care less about the good of our party.

 No, that was not Ronald Reagan or Richard Nixon, but Dwight D. Eisenhower, at the 1964 confab that nominated Barry Goldwater.
-But for the record, that was two years after Nixon angrily told journalists at his “last press conference” (following a bitter loss in the 1962 California governor’s race) that “you won’t have Nixon to kick around any more.”
+But for the record, that was two years after Nixon angrily told journalists at his “last press conference” (following a bitter loss in the 1962 California governor’s race), “You won’t have Nixon to kick around any more.”

-And it is a reflection of that tradition as much as Trump’s example that seems to be leading today’s congressional Republicans into making media-hate a central theme in their fight to hang onto the House and Senate in 2018, as McClatchy reports:
+And it is a reflection of that tradition as much as Trump’s example that seems to be leading today’s congressional Republicans into making media hate a central theme in their fight to hang onto the House and Senate in 2018, as McClatchy reports:

 [I]nterviews with Republican strategists and party leaders across the country reveal that what started as genuine anger at allegedly unfair coverage — or an effort to deflect criticism — is now an integral part of next year’s congressional campaigns.